 For starters, avoid foods such as soda, coffee, or any beverage with caffeine, as well as red wine.
 Those foods are notoriously known to stain your teeth, making their natural yellowish hue darker.
 If you can’t help yourself, use a straw every time you want to drink them so you can avoid direct contact between your teeth and the beverage.

 Lastly, limit your sugar intake to the recommended daily maximum, which is about 6 grams only.
 Although sugar does not directly cause your teeth staining, the bacteria living on them is a different story.
 These bacteria feed on the enamel and sugar on your teeth.
-As time goes by, your enamel would become thinner due to these bacteria, which exposes the dentin – the naturally yellow part of your teeth.
+As time goes by, your enamel becomes thinner due to these bacteria, which exposes the dentin – the naturally yellow part of your teeth.

 Hence, if you can’t help but eat these foods, you should brush your teeth immediately afterward to minimize or prevent any stains or teeth damage.